dbt-labs/dbt-pov-model-cost-calculator/README.md

 ## Support

-**Limited Support Scope**: This package is designed specifically for dbt Labs' fusion cost analysis.
+**Limited Support Scope**: This package is designed specifically for dbt Labs' Fusion cost analysis.
 Support is limited to issues related to this specific purpose.

 For general questions and community support:
 - Join the [dbt Community Slack](http://community.getdbt.com/)
 - Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

-For fusion cost analysis issues:
+For Fusion cost analysis issues:
-- Open an issue on GitHub for bugs or feature requests related to fusion cost calculations
+- Open an issue on GitHub for bugs or feature requests related to Fusion cost calculations

 For general model cost tracking and data observability:
 - Consider using [Elementary](https://github.com/elementary-data/dbt-data-reliability) or [select.dev](https://select.dev/) packages with dedicated support teams